-Principle 4.4.2 Any intermediate trader or contracted processor handling Fair for Life products demonstrates separation and traceability of the certified products as well as decent working conditions for their staff.
+Principle 4.4.2 Registered handlers of Fair for Life products demonstrate separation and traceability of the certified products as well as decent working conditions for their staff.

 While physical separation and traceability is required, Fair for Life accepts minimal commingling due to technical processing reasons, but the process and limitations of the separation process must be specified in the registration form.